aclogreco/lpthw/Readme.md

 I wanted to refresh my Python programming skills, so, I decided to do it the hard way. :-)

 This repository contains exercises from the book **"Learn Python The Hard Way" by Zed A. Shaw**.
-The book is availbe online at **[LearnPythonTheHardway.org/book/](http://www.learnpythonthehardway.org/book/)**.
+The book is available online at **[LearnPythonTheHardway.org/book/](http://www.learnpythonthehardway.org/book/)**.

 Exercises created by Zed A. Shaw.